-Earth seems to be the only planet that (we know of) supports life in the solar system.
+Planet earth seems to be the only planet that (we know of) supports life in the solar system.
 Liquid water covers 66% of its surface.
 Hospitable temperature, vast oceans, and the availability of required chemical ingredients enabled the beginning of life 3.8 billion years ago.
-Though science has made incredible accomplishments, the origin of life on Earth still remains a mystery.
+Despite the incredible scientific advancements, the origin of life on Earth still remains a mystery.

-But one thing is clear.
-The rarest of all the rare incidents that happened in the solar system (may be, in the Universe) is the beginning of life on our Earth.
-A chain of most improbable coincidences had led to the beginning and the subsequent evolution of life.
-Eventually, it resulted in intelligent life on Earth.
+However, one thing is evident.
+The rarest of all the rare incidents that happened in the solar system (and possibly in the Universe) is the emergence of life on Earth.
+A chain of most improbable coincidences had led to the beginning and the subsequent gradual evolution of life.
+Ultimately, it culminated in the development of intelligent life on our planet.

 It is apparent that our planet’s environment is unique, and that life, which took billions of years to evolve, is extremely precious.
 So, it is everyone’s responsibility to protect Earth’s unique environment and to help nature sustain life on Earth.